Gardner Museum Heist —Blog

 Furthermore, after his arrest numerous news reports described Ramsay as an unemployed cab driver: "Ramsay told the FBI he made $20,000 for his spy work, but at the time of his arrest he was an unemployed cab driver so financially strapped he was living at his mother’s tiny trailer in Tampa and sometimes slept in his car, Navarro said."
 But Navarro, in his email to Kurkjian makes no reference to the fact that Ramsay was unemployed at the time of or shortly after the Gardner heist.

-"Officials at Yellow Cab Co., where Ramsay worked, could not be reached to confirm the dates of his employment, although he appeared to have worked there from last summer to to this spring,: the Orlando Sentinel reported a few days after Ramsay's arrest on June 6th.
+"Officials at Yellow Cab Co., where Ramsay worked, could not be reached to confirm the dates of his employment, although he appeared to have worked there from last summer to to this spring, the Orlando Sentinel reported a few days after Ramsay's arrest on June 6th.
 "Spring" started on March 20th of that year.
 The Gardner heist was on March 18.
 Meteorologists and climatologists actually consider March 1 the beginning of spring.
 There is no precise time of when Ramsay left his job, but it was around the time of the Gardner heist.
+Florida's "Spring Break" season typically starts around the second weekend in March, or March 10th, in 1990.

 Navarro says Ramsay's phones were monitored, but according to a newspaper story from the time of his arrest, "a fellow cab driver who felt sorry for Ramsay had let him stay with him at one point.
 But he was incensed by news of the arrest and headed to the FBI with phone bills detailing Ramsay’s long-distance calls, drivers said Saturday."